Complaint Investigation:

 B. Cooperate fully with any external review or investigation of the complaint, providing all requested information and assistance, and implementing any required actions or improvements.

-C. If a complaint is referred to the CEDR then the complainant is referred to RICS Submit a claim or write to the CEDR:
+C. Any complaint involving a serious breach of RICS Rules of Conduct must be reported directly to RICS, regardless of the internal resolution status.
+If a complaint is referred to the CEDR then the complainant is referred to RICS Submit a claim or write to the CEDR.
+If a complaint is referred to the or RICS Dispute Resolution Service, write to the RICS DRS:

 By Post